 The thesis advisor monitors the student's academic progress and is responsible for directing the student's academic program, including the thesis proposal, oral comprehensive examination, thesis project, and thesis defense.
 Whether or not the applicant can be accepted will depend on his or her credentials and intended area of specialization, and the ability of a faculty member to accept a new MS advisee.
 Before a student is admitted to the MS program in Environmental Science and Biology, a faculty member must be willing to serve as the student's thesis advisor.
 More detailed information on the program may be found in The Graduate Handbook.

-For more information about applying for graduate study at The College at Brockport, please contact the Center for Graduate Studies.
+For more information about applying for graduate study at SUNY Brockport, please contact the Center for Graduate Studies.

 The MS program in environmental science and biology is designed so that the student can complete all coursework in two years.
 The program requires a minimum of 30 credits.